 - Should your pet need an ultrasound, we will either schedule an on-site appointment to provide this service or refer you to a specialty facility.
 Ultrasound technology is especially helpful when it comes to examining the structure of internal organs.

 - Veterinary laboratory

 - Laboratory tests are an essential diagnostic tool in veterinary medicine.
-At each annual pet wellness exam, an intestinal parasite test and, for dogs, a heartworm test will be recommended.
+At each annual pet wellness exam, an intestinal parasite test, and for dogs, a heartworm/tick test will be recommended.
 In addition, a complete blood count and serum chemistry panel may be recommended for senior pets.
 This information provides baseline measurements so that any changes in a pet’s health can be monitored and quickly treated, if necessary.
 We recommend yearly Feline Leukemia/FIV screening for any cat that spends time outdoors or is in contact with unfamiliar cats.

 When a pet is scheduled for veterinary surgery, a pre-anesthetic blood panel is conducted on the patient to ensure that internal organs are functioning properly and that the pet is healthy enough to be anesthetized.
 Our in-house laboratory is able to quickly and accurately process these results, along with an array of other lab tests.
 In addition, we have relationships with outside veterinary laboratories that can perform specialized tests as needed.

 Bay Country Veterinary Hospital is pleased to be able to provide access to these diagnostic tools for our clients.
 It’s part of our ongoing commitment to excellent pet care for Annapolis, Maryland area animals and their families!